Tasnimmollah/Tasnimmollah/README.md

 ### Hi there 👋

-- 🤓 I'm Tasnim, a full stack developer, making a career shift from Clinical Research.
+- 🤓 I'm Tasnim, a full stack developer, making a career shift from clinical research.
 - 🔭 I’m currently developing a quiz portal for medical school students.
 - 🌱 I’m learning Java and Python.
 - 📫 How to reach me: tasnim.mollah@aya.yale.edu or https://www.linkedin.com/in/tasnimm/